matteo6198/progetto-sdp/REPORT.md

 When the kernel will free the pages acquired, if they are enough to form a new user cluster, they are returned to the user memory.
-That process is very expensive since at every operation all the pages in the page table must be swap out since the number of cluster is changed and consequently the hash function adopted too so, in case of a new lookup in the page table, the searched page will not be found.
+That process is very expensive since at every operation all the pages in the page table must be swapped out since the number of cluster is changed and consequently the hash function adopted too so, in case of a new lookup in the page table, the searched page will not be found.
-In order to reduce that cost, clusters are returned only if there are more than 2 free clusters at the end of kernel memory.
+In order to reduce that cost, memory is returned to the user only if there are more than 2 free clusters at the end of kernel memory.